Indoor air quality is a very important environmental consideration, especially since most of us spend a majority of our time in an indoor environment.

 Here are some ways to control indoor air quality and keep your home and carpet environmentally friendly:

 Our carpet cleaning uses the most thorough hot water extraction process available.
+We can also use a carpet encapsulation treatment that is a dry-cleaning method that can be useful in between professional hot water extractions.
 If it has been more than a year since you had your wall-to-wall carpets professionally cleaned, please give us a call or text us at 607-272-1566.

 "The Cleanest Clean You've Ever Seen."